DeesonGao/three-body/README.md

 # three-body

 - Numerical solver of the three-body problem using JAX.
-- Attempt to approach stable orbits using gradient descent algorithm.
+- Attempt to approach periodic orbits using gradient descent algorithm.